pckw/FinBot/Readme.md

 ```
 OPENAI_API_KEY=sk-
 ```
+There are two ways to run Finbot:\

-Run finbot in your terminal without any user interface
+- Run finbot in your terminal without any user interface
 ```python
 python finbot_assistant.py
 ```

-Use FinBot through the provided userinterface
+- Use FinBot through the provided userinterface
 ```python
 python run_finbot.py
 ```